-Latest Eco Tip – Choose your compost carefully
+Latest Eco Tip – Seasonal Produce

 One of St. Christopher’s pledges is to be an eco-church and we are participating in the A-Rocha Eco-Church Award scheme.
 This scheme suggests eco-initiatives, in a variety of areas, that church communities could introduce.
 ‘Success’ is measured by an award of bronze, silver, and ultimately gold status.